oasisprotocol/old-docs/src/operators/staking-competition-rules.md

 Throughout the competition there are a few specific ways that you can expect to hear from us:

-1. **Upgrades and big updates:** Please plan on checking [slack][slack] and join the [#nodeoperator](https://oasiscommunity.slack.com/archives/CMUSJCRFA) and [#nodeannouncement](https://oasiscommunity.slack.com/archives/CQK5NPXDX) channels.
+1. **Upgrades and big updates**: Please plan on checking [slack][slack] and join the [#nodeoperator](https://oasiscommunity.slack.com/archives/CMUSJCRFA) and [#nodeannouncement](https://oasiscommunity.slack.com/archives/CQK5NPXDX) channels.
-2. **Weekly updates:** We’ll send a weekly update every week outlining what to expect in the following week and highlight any other questions/issues that have come up in the community.
+2. **Weekly updates**: We’ll send a weekly update every week outlining what to expect in the following week and highlight any other questions/issues that have come up in the community.
 We’ll share this via email and slack.
 3. **Weekly office hours**: We’ll host office hours every Thursday to answer questions in real time.
 Feel free to join as you see useful.
 We’ll also post all notes from those calls [here][office-hours-doc].
-4. **Weekly leaderboard:** While we don’t have a block explorer just yet, as we get something up and running we will share out a weekly static leaderboard so you all have a sense of where each node stands in terms of stake and blocks signed.
+4. **Weekly leaderboard**: While we don’t have a block explorer just yet, as we get something up and running we will share out a weekly static leaderboard so you all have a sense of where each node stands in terms of stake and blocks signed.
 We’ll share this via email, slack and on our blog.